 It is not customary to tip in Denmark because wages are usually high.
 However, leaving a 10% tip is always appreciated.
 Ultimately, it is up to you whether you want to tip or not, especially in the case of exceptional service.

 In Egypt, a tip is called ‘backsheesh’.
 The amount to tip is not exactly set in stone but tips are expected by all those who provide a service.
 In restaurants, it is between 10 to 15 per cent.

-In France service must be included in the price of a restaurant bill by law so no need to tip, although it is customary to round up your bill to include a little more.
+In France, service must be included in the price of a restaurant bill by law and this is usually 15% – so there is no need to tip.
+It is customary to round up your bill to include a little more – un pourboire.
 At hotels leave 1-2€ for housekeeping and porters.
 This is not true of bars so you should use your discretion if you feel you have got particularly good service or not.
 Generally, it is expected to give porters 0.50€ – 1.00€ per bag, housekeepers 1.00€ – 1.50€ per day.
 It is customary to tip your taxi driver 10%.

 Tipping is not very common in Germany.
 Service is not generally included at restaurants – a discretionary tip of 5-10% is expected.
 At hotels housekeeping and porters expect 2-3€.
 Taxi drivers expect 10-15% tips.
 Most restaurants and stores, and even hotels, only accept cash in Germany.